-Following is an example of how to do port forwarding on Apple router.
-For other brand of routers, we recommend to check out this website for detail instruction.
-If your router is not listed and you have trouble to setup port mapping, please email us: email@example.com
+Following is an example of how to do port forwarding on the Apple router.
+For other brands of routers, we recommend to check out this website for detail instruction.
+If your router is not listed and you have trouble to setup port mapping, please email us: firstname.lastname@example.org

 If you have double NAT and looking for instruction on how to configure port forwarding on the second router, just replace the IP address of your firewalla box in step 2 with the IP address of your first router, rest of instruction is the same.